4rv0/4rv0.github.io/_posts/2024-07-31-defcon-preparation.markdown

-My total hotel expenses this year will be about $138/night, because I'm taking advantage of a room rate, and because I made my reservation early and extended it through Defcon.
+My total hotel expenses this year will be about $138/night, because I'm taking advantage of a room rate, and because I made my reservation early.
 As of the time of this post, the few available rooms at the larger, strip hotels are going for as much as $600 a night.